 Today’s record labels work a little differently.
-It’s easier than ever to record music and so, advances of multiple $1,000s are not necessarily needed to turn out a track anymore.
+It’s easier than ever to record music and so, advances of thousands are not necessarily needed to turn out a track anymore.
 Instead, record labels are more concerned with advancing an artist’s brand, getting them exposure, landing distribution deals, and using social media to get the word out.

 Unlike the days of old, today’s independent record labels are not looking to alter, change, or even refine an artist’s voice.
 They’re simply looking to help maximize an indie artist’s reach, ensuring they have the greatest opportunity to achieve success in the marketplace.

 No matter your genre, amount of talent, or financial backing, if you aren’t able to maintain a coherent brand, no one’s going to understand who you are, what you stand for, or what you’re selling.

 So for argument’s sake, let’s say you’ve made the next ‘great song’ on your laptop.
 It’s going to be a game-changer and has the potential to change the world of music in your favor.

 Just because you write, record, and put out a track does not mean it’s going to get heard.
-A record label helps to get your track out on available online digital platforms, helps to negotiate opportunities to distribute your music through developing channels, and secures pathways to share your music in places you wouldn’t otherwise be able to.
+A record label helps to get your track out on available online digital platforms, helps to negotiate opportunities to distribute your music through developing channels, and secures pathways to share your music in places beyond Spotify that you wouldn’t otherwise be able to.

-Online and offline, we can help with direct-to-consumer campaigns, promotional planning, and cutting-edge marketing to help support these distribution efforts as well.
+Online and offline, they can help with direct-to-consumer campaigns, promotional planning, and cutting-edge marketing to help support these distribution efforts as well.

-There are billions of users across Instagram, Facebook, and Twitter.
+There are billions of users across Instagram, Facebook, Twitter, TikTok, and Reddit.
 Then, there are category-specific online communities on these platforms and elsewhere which can be tapped into.
 A record label has the resources to help you find clicks, achieving unparalleled likes, shares, and subscribers and growing your online popularity.

 A record label provides guidance on how to use social media to maximize your reach, to promote your music in the most effective way, and on how to build on the audience you already have.

 You not only get to bounce ideas off them relating to digital marketing and social media, but a record label also helps a great deal in targeting the audience that’s out there who are dying to hear new music from someone like you.